 3GB max file size.
 Supported formats: mp4, webm, flv, mov, ogv, 3gp, 3g2, wmv, mpeg, flv, or avi.

 Fill in the fields for title, description, keywords, etc. You can see this guide on How to Fill Our Video Details to Improve SEO and RPM.

 ➡️ STEP 3.
 SAVE THE VIDEO!

 ❗️STEP 4.
 EMBED THE VIDEO!

 This step is often overlooked.
-In order for the video to play in your post and for you to get the most benefits, you have to embed the video in the post.
+In order for the video to be available for readers to play in your post, and for you to get the most benefits, you have to embed the video in the post.

 Need a little more than just a quick overview?
 We have all the details on how to upload a New Mediavine Video broken down for you.

 File types: Any video file type (e.g. .mp4, .mov, etc.)

 The videos you upload must belong to you, or you must have permission from the copyright owner to run the file (such as a movie trailer provided to you directly by the studio).

 We will shrink any video you upload to 720p, so please do not use this as your video storage.
 Keep your high resolution copies!
 While the file is uploading and transcoding you will see a progress bar.
 It might hang at the end for a bit — this is normal.
 This is after you upload while our server is transcoding.
 You will know that you’re done when a thumbnail of your video appears.